Here's a creamy treat that can help knock both your appetite and calorie count straight to the ground: a fruit-and-yogurt smoothie.

 But not just any old fruit-and-yogurt smoothie.
 Pick a recipe filled with fiber and protein.
 Research shows that a fiber-and-protein-rich snack at midmorning keeps appetite under control, so you eat a smaller lunch later -- a good 274 calories smaller!

 An Appetite-Curbing Combo

-In a recent study, that's exactly what happened to people who were fed a midmorning snack of yogurt spiked with extra protein and fiber.
+In a study, that's exactly what happened to people who were fed a midmorning snack of yogurt spiked with extra protein and fiber.
 Not only did they eat a much smaller lunch than normal, but also their appetites shrank by 16 percent.
 Why?
 Because the protein/fiber combo has two things going for it when it comes to appetite control: Protein helps dampen the production of hunger hormones while fiber slows digestion.
 The two mechanisms together keep people feeling full and satisfied longer.
 (Here's another food combo that'll take a swipe at your appetite.)

 Roads to More Protein and Fiber

 A smoothie isn't the only way to get protein and fiber.
 There are plenty of tasty, low-calorie ways to add both elements to any meal or snack.
 For example, eat beans with your whole-grain rice, add nuts and berries to cereals or yogurt, or spread a little peanut butter onto high-fiber crackers.
 You can also add wheat germ to smoothies or oatmeal for a quick protein-and-fiber hit.
 A quarter cup of wheat germ adds almost 7 grams of protein and almost 4 grams of fiber.